Pensions

 Your May pension will have the full monthly increase applied, and this will be the amount you will receive going forward.

-State Pensions are increased on 6 April each year.
+State Pensions are increased in April each year.
 The basic State Pension increases each year by the highest of the following:

 • Earnings – the average percentage increase in UK wages